|

 "IT WAS NOT AN ORC!"

-"Melmenya!" cried Legolas, surprised by her uncharacteristic
+"Melmenya!" cried Legolas, surprised by her outburst.

-outburst, and he put his arms around her and tried to calm her.
+He put his arms around her and tried to calm her.

 "Describe it to us again, my lady," said Gimli.